Sketch/mushcode/README.md

 *guest\_identity*: Change the names of guests when they connect, based on custom mappings.
 Examples are given to bind guest names to IP addresses, produce pseudo-random names, and rotate through a fixed list (like on M\*U\*S\*H).

 *Myrddins\_BBoard*: Performance and cosmetic improvements to Myrddin's BBoard System.
+Currently, a mirror of Myrddin's BBS can be found here: [http://myrddin.annelions.com/](http://myrddin.annelions.com/)

 *ooc*: A simple +ooc command for room-local out-of-character communication.